-Richard Pearis who bought up this particular land now operating as Paris Mountain State Park.
-The public park has recovered its reputation from the amazing public works project by the Civilian Conservation Corps (CCC) who constructed a dam for the lake and a number of stone buildings now on the National Register as designated landmarks.
+I took my 3-year old to see where the last Cherokee Indians lived.
+The area is where the Blue Ridge mountains slope gently toward their termination in the South Carolina flatlands.
+The foothills are prominent in this area, a place where Cherokee country thrived until the white settlers displaced the vast majority of American Indians in the ninetheenth century.
+The pioneer Richard Pearis bought up this particular land now operating as Paris Mountain State Park.
+The public park gained its reputation for beauty and world-class hiking following the amazing public works project by the Civilian Conservation Corps (CCC) in the 1930s, constructing a dam to create Lake Placid and building a number of stone buildings now on the National Register as designated landmarks.

 The Curse of the Last Cherokee Indian of Paris Mountain in Greenville, SC

-I know the folklore and recently learned about the land’s inauspicious history from a lone hiker who walked the trails straddling the Paris Mountain park lake.
+I recently heard about another side of this land’s inauspicious history from a lone hiker walking the trails that straddle the Paris Mountain park lake.
 The trouble started when a Cherokee Indian chief named Walhassa asked his daughter, Talawa, to keep their lands away from the white men who were invading.
 Supposedly, Walhassa’s son-in-law sold the land for a few pieces of jewelry, unbeknownst to Talawa.
 Upon discovering the greedy actions of her husband, the Indian princess demonstrated her loyalty to the Indian chief by stabbing her husband and throwing herself on the knife.
-Is it possible the spirit of Chief Walhassa is manifesting in the angry goose of Paris Mountain?
+Is it possible the spirit of Chief Walhassa is manifesting himself at Paris Mountain?

 Cherokee Indian chief revenge